equinor/radix-public-site/public-site/docs/src/guides/volume-mounts/index.md

 Name of container
 ![ContainerName](./container-name.png)

-- Define the volume mounts for the environment in the RadixConfig.
+- Define the volume mounts for the environment in the [radixconfig.yaml](../../references/reference-radix-config).
 The container should match the one found in step 1

 ```yaml
 environmentConfig: